Earthyyy/moroccan-real-estate/scraping/README.md

 ### Challenges

 - Huge number of requests to be made.
+- Premium announcements are JavaScript rendered (2 per page).
+- Description is not fully displayed, and requires a click to be shown.
-- Retrieving Javascript rendered content, such as the number of rooms, bathrooms, etc (represented by icons):
+- Retrieving Javascript rendered attributes, such as the number of rooms, bathrooms, etc (represented by icons):

 ![JS rendered](images/avito_js_rendered.png)